Asmond/Asmond-Vanilla-Clothing/README.md

 - No original vanilla clothing item has been modified or replaced.

-- Insulation, weight, and capacity values have been adjusted accordingly for new clothing variants.

 - “New” clothing pieces are created using models already present in the game.

 - You won’t find fluorescent clothing or unrealistic seasonal combinations.

 - You won’t find overpowered gear such as 200-slot backpacks or indestructible vests.

+- Insulation, weight, capacity values, damage values, hitpoins... nothing was changed.

 - You won’t find logos, symbols, or references related to politics, sexuality, or other immersion-breaking themes.